 Soapy water is often used as a natural pesticide against various garden pests and can also be effective against flatworms.

-Just mix a small bucket with some water and liquid dish soap and drop the flatworms in it.
+Just mix a small bucket with water and liquid dish soap, then drop the flatworms in.
 They will suffocate and die.

 7. Rubbing Alcohol

-Rubbing alcohol is another effective substance for dealing with land flatworms.
+Rubbing alcohol is another effective treatment for dealing with land flatworms.
 Just drop the critters in some alcohol, and it will kill them not long after.

 8. Freeze Them